-England’s Judd Trump has established himself as snooker’s pre-eminent player of his generation having become the 11th player to win each of the triple crown events at least once during his career in 2019 and taken a dominant lead at the head of the world rankings.
+England’s Judd Trump has established himself as snooker’s pre-eminent player of his generation having become the 11th player to win each of the triple crown events at least once during his career in 2019.

-A prodigiously talented junior, Trump turned professional in 2005 at the age of 16 and has since gone on to capture many of the sport’s most prestigious titles including 17 ranking event crowns and the invitational Masters tournament.
+A prodigiously talented junior, Trump turned professional in 2005 at the age of 16 and has since gone on to capture many of the sport’s most prestigious titles including 23 ranking event crowns and the invitational Masters tournament in 2019 and 2023.

 In 2019 Trump achieved a lifelong dream as he defeated Scotland’s John Higgins 18-9 to lift the World Championship title for the first time at the Crucible Theatre.
 In doing so he completed the career ‘triple crown’ having previously claimed the Masters in January of the same year and the UK Championship title back in 2011.
 He also became the first player to win over £1,000,000 in prize money during a single season.

 During the 2019/20 season the Bristolian became the first player to win six ranking event titles during a single season and also became the youngest player to score 700 career century breaks.